 Here are some security requirements all HRMS customers should consider a “must”:

-It’s critical that the HRMS is set up so that only certain data can be accessed by users in certain roles.
+The HRMS must be set up so that only certain data can be accessed by users in certain roles.
 Some companies have established security processes to allow HR professionals access to only the parts of the workforce they serve.

-Oftentimes, HR personnel need more advanced access privileges than the rest of the workforce.
-While some tasks related to individual employee data can be accessed by both the employee and the HR team, all of the tasks required to administer constituencies should be supported by internal HR teams and the HRMS.
+Often, HR personnel need more advanced access privileges than the rest of the workforce.
+While some tasks related to individual employee data can be accessed by both the employee and the HR team, all tasks required to administer constituencies should be supported by internal HR teams and the HRMS.

 Mobile phone access helps HR teams simplify the implementation of two-factor authentication technology and add an additional layer of protection for sensitive employee information.

-All personnel data must be encrypted both when it is in the HRMS at rest and when it is sent to each individual end user.
+All employee data must be encrypted both when it is in the HRMS at rest and when it is sent to each individual end user.

 To help prevent unauthorized access to HRMS data and keep employees safe, your IT staff should set requirements for password length, complexity, and frequency of resets.